-Studies show that the body's backup immune system remembers the Covid virus | ExBulletin
+Studies show that the body's backup immune system remembers the COVID virus | ExBulletin

 “We found that by the fall of 2020, about 20% of people were exposed to SARS,” said McDade.

 It was the earliest discovery from blood stains.
-Covid cases ranged from mild to severe.
+Cases of COVID ranged from mild to severe.
 And now, most study participants are vaccinated, providing an important opportunity for researchers to measure the effectiveness of shots.

 “I have a pre-vaccination sample.
 I took the sample after the first dose of the vaccine and after the second dose,” he said.